BryceLee/android-compass/README.md

-# BryceAndroidHelper
+# android-compass
-Android Helper about Architecture,Third Libs ,Utils and Some Solutions to Dev.
+android-compass is a dev manual about Android Architecture,Third Libs ,Utils and Some Solutions to dev.
 ## Architecture
 - MVP
 - MVVM